NethServer/nethsecurity/docs/development_process.md

 When the package is CLOSED, all related [documentation](#documentation) must be in place.

-At any time of the issue lifecycle they ensure that there are no release conflict with other issues.
+At any time of the issue life-cycle they ensure that there are no release conflict with other issues.

 ## Pull requests